 Physiotherapy & Osteopathy

-Working from our Seymour Street studio are long-term colleagues of Alan Herdman who offer physiotherapy and osteopathy.
-Many clients find that the integration of treatment and exercise is invaluable, and we can tailor programmes across the disciplines.
+Working from our Seymour Street studio are long-term colleagues of Alan Herdman – many clients find that the integration of treatment and exercise is invaluable, and we can tailor programmes across the disciplines.
 However, these services are independent of Alan Herdman, so for bookings, enquiries and payments please use the contact details below.

 Ms Barbara Sherringham BSc (Hons) OST MED.
 DO.ND